Were You Hit By A Car?

 Car crashes claim tens of thousands of lives every single year, and while anyone involved in one of these accidents is at risk of serious injury or death, pedestrians are the most vulnerable.
 Without the same types of protection passengers and drivers enjoy, the National Highway Traffic Safety Administration (NHTSA) reported that an estimated 5,376 pedestrians died in car crashes in 2015 alone, and the Centers for Disease Control and Prevention (CDC) reported that another 129,000 or so received emergency care for the injuries sustained in the crash.

 If you were seriously injured by an oncoming vehicle while using a crosswalk, you deserve the chance to take your case to court and fight for your rights.
-With more than 170 years of collective experience, our pedestrian accident lawyers at Fleming, Nolen & Jez understand just what it takes to fight for and secure the maximum compensation possible for our clients.
+With more than 170 years of collective experience, our pedestrian accident lawyers at Fleming, Nolen & Jez understand just what it takes to fight for and secure optimal results and monetary damages for our clients.
 Contact us today to discuss your situation and learn what we can do to help you in your time of need.

 Texas Crosswalk Law